 County Commissioner Casey Tighe said the cuts come back to the Taxpayer’s Bill of Rights amendment, Colorado’s landmark 1992 law that limits taxes and government growth through a variety of provisions.

 TABOR limits the amount of tax revenue a municipality can collect annually.
 That amount is only allowed to increase each year based on the rate of inflation and new construction growth.
-Last year, that increase came out to about 3.5 percent.
-But the cost of the services that the county funds went up by about 5 percent, Tighe said, creating a 1.5 percent shortfall.
+Last year, that increase came out to about 3.5%.
+But the cost of the services that the county funds went up by about 5%, Tighe said, creating a 1.5% shortfall.

 “The reason why our costs are going up faster than TABOR is when you look at what our costs are, specifically payroll and human resources and health care, the cost of those things is going up faster than consumer goods,” Tighe said.
 “And with the lowest unemployment rate in the state we are having to pay competitive wages to pay good employees so we are falling behind the TABOR rate.”